Blackwater (waste)

-Blackwater is the mixture of urine, feces and flushwater along with anal cleansing water (if water is used for cleansing) and/or dry cleansing materials.
-Blackwater contains the pathogens of faeces and the nutrients of urine that are diluted in the flushwater.

-Water coming from domestic equipment other than toilets (e.g., bathtubs, showers, sinks, washing machines) is called greywater.
-In some sanitation systems, it is preferred to keep the greywater separate from blackwater to reduce the amount of water that gets heavily polluted and to simplify treatment methods for the greywater.

 Terminology

-Blackwater is a term dating to at least the 1970s and, in Hong Kong regional usage, an alternative term for blackwater is "soil water".
+Blackwater is a term dating to at least the 1970s.
+In Hong Kong regional usage, an alternative term for it is "soil water".

 Treatment processes

 Blackwater contains pathogens that must decompose before they can be released safely into the environment.
 It is difficult to process blackwater if it contains a large quantity of excess water, or if it must be processed quickly, because of the high concentrations of organic material.

 Treatment near aquifer

 Safeguarding groundwater quality is imperative when treating blackwater in proximity to an aquifer.
 An aquifer refers to a subsurface stratum composed of permeable rock, soil, or sediment that retains and facilitates the movement of water.
 Inadequate management of the treated water from blackwater treatment procedures can introduce contaminants into the aquifer, posing a significant risk.

 When evaluating the safety of treating blackwater in close proximity to an aquifer, various considerations come into play: